vishalxl/nostr_console/README.md

 * [ ] allow special character input, and 256 limit [info](https://www.reddit.com/r/dartlang/comments/xcdsyx/i_am_seeing_that_stdinreadlinesync_returns_only/)
 * [ ] in url expansions, the likes string is shown in same line which is wrong
 * [ ] kind 7 tags are messed up. for example for reaction: 066cdb716e250069c4078565c9d9046af483c43bbd8497aad9c60d41ec462034 and 137289198ff1c57a14711d87b059e5fc5f9b11b257672503595ac31bad450a22
+* [ ] fix count of events shown per relay in app stats
 * [x] (showing tick for now) A F for friend or follow should be shown after each name that's a follow of the logged in user.
 F1 if the name is follow of a follow, and F2 if next level.
 * [x] due to extra color related bytes, reactions in highlighted threads are shifted a lot to left. fix that.
 * [x] increase author id to 5 and event id shown to 6 from 3 and 4 respectively